Vitaleng/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that lists all files with an extension in the current directory and all its sub-directories
+Create a script that decodes acrostics that use the first letter of each line.